PHP Calendar

 Installation via Composer

-You can now install this class via composer:
+You can now install this class via composer.

-composer require benhall14/php-calendar
+$ composer require benhall14/php-calendar

 Remember to add the composer autoloader before using the class and use the correct namespace.